 - Onions, carrots, peas, and green onions: This is the base mix of vegetables that I always use for fried rice, but feel free to substitute any other stir-fry vegetables you have on hand.

-- Garlic and ginger: Always use freshly-minced/grated for the best flavor.
+- Garlic and ginger: These two ingredients add a zesty kick and depth of flavor.
+Always use freshly minced garlic and grated ginger for the best flavor.

 - Eggs: These add a good dose of protein, as well as flavor and texture.
 If possible, you should use organic, pasture-raised eggs for maximum health benefits.

-- Tamari: This is essentially gluten-free soy sauce.
+- Soy sauce: This savory condiment forms the base of the rice’s flavor.
+You could also use tamari, which is essentially gluten-free soy sauce.
 I recommend always purchasing high-quality organic tamari and soy sauce.
 Soybeans are one of the top GMO and pesticide-laden crops, so it’s worth spending the extra money on organic.

 - Sriracha: This spicy sauce adds a good amount of heat without overpowering the rest of the flavors in the dish.